fusion809/arch-builder/README.md

 Arch Builder
 ===========
 Arch Builder are a collection of files that can be used to create an Arch Linux VirtualBox machine.
-The beauty of these tools is that they require no technical no-how on behalf of the user.
-Simply, open up a terminal (<kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>), `cd` to the Arch Builder directory and run:
+The beauty of these tools is that they require minimal technical no-how on behalf of the user.
+Assuming you have [Packer](https://packer.io) installed, simply, open up a terminal (<kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>), `cd` to the Arch Builder directory and run:

     $ packer build -only=virtualbox-iso arch-template.json